scotthendrickson/cats-and-dogz/README.md

 ####

 For this project you're going to need to serve your files through a live-server
-* Fork and clone this repository[here](https://github.com/DevMountain/catz-and-dogz)
+* Fork and clone this repository [here](https://github.com/DevMountain/catz-and-dogz)
 * Open up your terminal and run
   `npm install -g live-server`
 * When you are ready, cd into your folder and run